re-nft/coin.fun/README.md

 6/ fist few quests
 7/ waitlist
 8/ referrals
-9/ some form of pointonomics
+9/ some form of tokenomics
 10/ leaderboard as per points
 11/ how many cumulative users
 12/ design and copy
-13/ in pointonomics show how many $COIN points have been already claimed 14/ need urgency levers. the sooner you do quests - the more $COIN points you get. the later you do it, the less points you will get 15/ moon math section. how much would you earn given pump.fun fees given
+13/ in tokenomics show how many $COIN points have been already claimed 14/ need urgency levers. the sooner you do quests - the more $COIN points you get. the later you do it, the less points you will get 15/ moon math section. how much would you earn given pump.fun fees given